cs161-stanford/cs161-stanford.github.io/policies.md

 	</ul>
 	<b>Exams:</b>
 	<ul>
 		<li> Please do not miss the exams!
-They are in-class and we expect you to attend.
 If you know you cannot make one of the exams, you should not take this class.</li>
 <li> If you miss an exam, your default options are (a) receive a zero on the exam; or (b) take an incomplete in the class and take an analogous exam/quiz with a section of CS161 later this academic year. <b>We will not have scheduled alternate-time or make-up exams, and will not accommodate forecastable exam conflicts</b>. </li>
 		<li> If you have an emergency (including illness) that means you have to miss an exam, please contact us at <a href="emailto:cs161-aut2526-staff@lists.stanford.edu">cs161-aut2526-staff@lists.stanford.edu</a> and explain your circumstances.
 We can't promise to accommodate your emergency, but we will see what we can do.</li>
 		<li> Note that two of the exams are during class.
 This means that if you are enrolled in another class that meets at the same time, you will need to miss your other class on those days.  <b> It is your responsibility to make sure that your other instructor is okay with this before the add-drop deadline.</b></li>